-A box spring’s main use to create a barrier between the mattress and the bed.
-It also helps absorb that shock and strain our bodies put on a mattress and adds another level of support.
+The main purpose of a box spring is to create a barrier between the mattress and the bed.
+It also helps absorb that shock and strain our bodies put on a mattress, and it adds another level of support.

-Is a box spring necessary for a bed?
+Do you need a box spring with a platform bed?

 How much is a box spring?

-Box springs can range in price from $100 up to $500 and more.
+Box springs can range from $100 to over $500.
 It really depends on the size of the box spring and the materials found in its construction.